maminyazdi/DA4RDM-RecSys-PM/README.md

-# DA4RDM-RecSys
+# DA4RDM-RDF-RecSys

 This project includes:
-- Recommender system based on RDF graphs
+- The python package based on RDF graphs data.
-- Recommender system based on activity traces
-- Recommender system based on process mining models